UnforeseenOcean/Leopold/README.md

     - This is pretty easy to modify, add and remove.
 So, customize the voices and sequences to fit your needs.
     - My code was originally designed to have a time-based greeting (good morning/afternoon/evening/night) but I've decided to not do that for the time being.
     - To avoid copyright issues, the voice samples are not included.
 Instead, a detailed file description is included for the making of the voice clips.
-- All of the Python code in the `src` directory
+- All of the Python code in the project directory
     - Refer to installation guide to set it up.

 # Installation Guide